Workplace democracy: Effects on productivity

 A meta-analysis of 43 studies on worker participation found there was no negative correlation between workplace democracy and higher efficiency and productivity.
-A report looking at research on democratic workplaces in the USA, Europe and Latin America found workplace democracy had staff working 'better and smarter' with production organized more efficiently.
+A report looking at research on democratic workplaces in the US, Europe and Latin America found workplace democracy had staff working 'better and smarter' with production organized more efficiently.
 They were also able to organize more efficiently on a larger scale and in more capital-intensive industries than hierarchical workplaces.
 A 1987 study of democratic workplaces in Italy, the UK and France found that workplace democracy has a positive relationship with productivity and that democratic firms do not get less productive as they get larger.
 A report on democratic workplaces in the USA found that they can increase worker incomes by 70-80%, that they can grow 2% faster a year than other businesses and have 9-19% greater levels of productivity, 45% lower turnover rates and are 30% less likely to fail in the first few years of operation.
 A 1995 study of workplace democracy in the timber industry in the Northwest United States found that productivity increased by 6 to 14% with workplace democracy.
 A 2006 meta-study on workplace democracy found that it can 'equal or exceed the productivity of conventional enterprises when employee involvement is combined with ownership' and 'enrich local social capital.'
 Another 2006 study reviewing existing evidence found that contrary to the popular idea that worker participation would decrease productivity, it actually increases it.
-A 1985 study in France that the typical increase to productivity from workplace democracy was about 5%.
+A 1985 study in France found that the typical increase to productivity from workplace democracy was about 5%.
 Another 2022 study using data from France found workplace democracy increases economic performance in knowledge-heavy sectors.

 However, a 1986 study of plywood companies in the USA found democratic workplaces lost productivity due to them hiring more workers who were not given equal democratic rights compared to original workers.
 Another study looking at evidence of construction companies in the 1980s indicated that democratic workplaces had equal or lower productivity compared to other workplaces.